OPS-E2E-PPE/E2E_DocFxV3/E2E_DocsBranch_Dynamic/service/ethereum-logic-app.md

 # Use the Ethereum Blockchain connector with Azure Logic Apps

-Use the [Ethereum Blockchain connector](/connectors/blockchainethereum/) with [Azure Logic Apps](../../logic-apps/index.yml) to perform smart contract actions and respond to smart contract events.
+Use the [Ethereum Blockchain connector](/connectors/blockchainethereum/) ) to perform smart contract actions and respond to smart contract events.
 This article explains how you might use the Ethereum Blockchain connector to send blockchain information to another service or call a blockchain function.
 For example, let's say you want to create a REST-based microservice that returns information from a blockchain ledger.
 By using a logic app, you can accept HTTP requests that query information stored in a blockchain ledger.

 ## Prerequisites